OpenDT: Exploring Datacenter Performance and Sustainability with a Self-Calibrating Digital Twin -- Technical Report: Design of : an operational ecosystem for datacenter digital twinning

 \ourtool{} uses a Simulation Engine~(\circled{H}) to inform operational decisions.
 Even after selecting a state-of-the-art simulator for this purpose, OpenDC~\cite{opendc-workload}, simulating large-scale and highly heterogeneous ICT infrastructure with high accuracy, precision, and explainability remains a critical yet non-trivial open scientific challenge in computer systems~\cite{DBLP:conf/ccgrid/MastenbroekAJLB21, nicolae5377101m3sa, FutureNetworkServices2025}.

 Like many state-of-the-art simulators in the field, OpenDC uses a deterministic and static simulation strategy.
 However, static simulation models can drift and introduce errors as the time horizon increases: hardware behavior varies with temperature, aging, and firmware updates, while workload characteristics evolve over time.
 These dynamics threaten the validity of assumptions underlying the static model.
-To mitigate this problem, \ourtool{} adds a \textit{Self-Calibrator}~(\circled{G}), which measures the difference between simulation-predicted results and actual telemetry, then continuously adjusts the simulation model to achieve~\ref{design:nfr:accuracy}.
+To mitigate this problem, \ourtool{} adds a Self-Calibrator~(\circled{G}), which measures the difference between simulation-predicted results and actual telemetry, then continuously adjusts the simulation model to achieve the accuracy target~\ref{design:nfr:accuracy}.

-As \Cref{fig:calibration:synchronization} illustrates, the Simulation Engine~(SE) and the Self-Calibrator~(SC) run as parallel processes.
-The SC employs a grid search strategy over the power model's parameter space: for each calibration cycle, it evaluates a set of candidate parameter values by running short simulations and comparing the results against recent historical telemetry data.
-The configuration yielding the lowest Mean Absolute Percentage Error~(MAPE) is selected and transmitted to the SE for use in subsequent predictions.
-This pipelined approach (e.g., C0 calibrates S1 in \Cref{fig:calibration:synchronization}) allows calibration to proceed without blocking simulation.
+The Self-Calibrator~(SC) employs a grid search strategy over the parameter space of the power model.
+For each calibration cycle, the SC evaluates a fixed set of candidate parameter values, running short simulations with each configuration and comparing results against the most recent historical telemetry data.
+The configuration yielding the lowest Mean Absolute Percentage Error~(MAPE) is selected and transmitted to the Simulation Engine~(SE) for use in subsequent prediction windows.

+\Cref{fig:calibration:synchronization} illustrates the interplay between the SE and SC, which run as parallel processes.
+The calibrator completes its grid search over one time window (e.g., C0 in the figure) and sends the best-found configuration to calibrate the simulator for the next window (S1).
+This pipelined approach allows calibration to proceed without blocking simulation.
+We implement the SC as a separate service to enable independent scaling and inspection; we discuss the resulting synchronization challenges in \Cref{sec:implementation:calibration}.